Ex-Juventus keeper Tacconi claims 'coronavirus is just the flu' | Goal.com

 Ex-Juventus keeper Tacconi claims 'coronavirus is just the flu'

-Former Juventus goalkeeper Stefan Tacconi believes "the coronavirus is just the flu" as he declared football should be allowed to resume with crowds.
+Former Juventus goalkeeper Stefano Tacconi believes "the coronavirus is just the flu" as he declared football should be allowed to resume with crowds.

 Italy has been hit particularly hard by Covid-19 to date with 222,000 confirmed cases and over 31,000 deaths.